elsewhencode/project-guidelines/README.md

 * Use `engines` in `package.json` to specify the version of node that your stuff works on.
 * Use `nvm` and create a  `.nvmrc`  in your project root.
 Mention in documentation
 * Use a `preinstall` script that checks node and npm versions
-* Or if it doesn’t make things complicated use a docker images
+* Or if it doesn't make things complicated use a docker images
 * Local modules instead of requiring global installation

 ### 4.2 Consistent dependencies: